 Evangelism and missions can be conducted openly and forthrightly only in an environment that fosters and protects religious liberty.
 The United States, with its constitutional protections, is a shining example of this reality, while nations with limits on religious expression are examples of the opposite.

 Brent Walker, in the January Report from the Capital, develops the link between religious liberty and evangelism.
 Americans are "able to practice our religion as we see fit and free to go tell others about it," said Walker, executive director of the Baptist Joint Committee on Religious Liberty.

 Letter from Haiti student missionary

-by Guest Author on March 11, 2014 in disaster recovery
+by Guest Author on March 11, 2014 in uncategorized

 Bonjou zanmi m!
 Hello my friend!

 Since my last update much has happened.
 I have spent more time in Fond des Negres and have been able to get to know some of the kids in our area.
 It seems nearly impossible for me to walk anywhere outside of my house without at least one child by my side.
 The children are so eager to give and receive love; they have so much joy.
 One thing they lack is discipline.
 The people in our area are so poor.
 Many of the children that come around our compound show signs of malnutrition and most don't have shoes or proper clothing.

 I spent two and a half weeks in Grand Goâve at a different ministry...